 - 1. ESG/Impact pre-screening checklist: this checklist allows INOKS to check that a potential investee complies with its Impact and ESG principles and to get an initial estimation of (a) the potential positive impact of a prospective investee on INOKS' impact areas; (b) the investee's ESG risk pre-classification (based on inherent and contextual risks).
 The outcome of this estimation determines a prospective investee's eligibility for financing.
 The ESG/Impact pre-screening checklist is used at origination. - 2.
-ESG Questionnaires: a number of versions of questionnaires have been produced in order to accommodate for different business models, activities and sizes.
-These questionnaires are used to at due diligence phase to help quantify the environmental and social issues and corporate governance risks related to the company's activities.
+ESG Questionnaires: different questionnaires have been produced in order to accommodate for different business models, activities and sizes.
+These questionnaires are used to help quantify the environmental and social issues and corporate governance risks related to the company's activities, at due diligence phase.
 They are also used to identify the gaps with the ESG standards that INOKS applies to its investments.
 The outcome of the questionnaires informs INOKS of the prospective company's ESG risk and the measures that it needs to take in order to comply with INOKS' lending requirements. - 3.
-ESG Rating Tools: an Environmental and Social Risk Identification Tool ("ESRI") and a Corporate Governance Tool have been developed to measure the level of compliance of the investee with IFC Performance Standards and IFC CG Methodology, and is used to produce a final scoring according to IFC categorisation system (from Category A high risk to Category C low risk).
-The ESRI Tool also goes further by providing granularity in terms of nature of the risk (policy/action/result), risk occurrence and value chain segment where the risk might occur.
+ESG Rating Tools: an Environmental and Social Risk Identification Tool ("ESRI") and a Corporate